lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: figurelegend

-    Figure: PMF calculated in the presence of a net force inducing the convection of the particles from left to right.
+    Figure: PMF calculated in the presence of a net force that is inducing the convection of the particles from left to right.

 Surface adsorption of a molecule